tsetsefly/42-c_exam/README.md

   1. Can access this by opening Finder --> Go --> Go to Folder (or [command] + [shift] + G)
 5. Add right click to the mouse by System Preferences --> Mouse
 6. If you need to use Vim, add syntax highlighting with ```:syntax on```
+7. Don't forget to clean up your testing code, execs, and libraries before submission
+8. Don't forget to push your final code to vogsphere before typing ```grademe```